matepaiva/matepaiva.github.io/_posts/2016-02-09-month-calendar-generator.markdown

 ![monthCalendar Example Console](https://raw.githubusercontent.com/matepaiva/month-calendar-generator/master/example.png)

-Pay attention: if you pass no argument to monthCalendarGen(), it will consider you are talking about the current momment.
-And, when passing the date, you can make the most of the JavaScript ways to create dates:
+You must pass the date as two arguments, first being year(YYYY) and second being month (MM).
+Remember: in JavaScript, month starts at 0 and ends at 11.

+If you pass no argument to monthCalendarGen() or a wrong argument (like a string), it will assume date is New Date() -- which means, now.
+You will get the sheet of the current month.

 {% highlight javascript %}
-var December2016 = monthCalendarGen("2016, 12").run();  // same as...
+var December2016 = monthCalendarGen(2016, 11).run();
-December2016 = monthCalendarGen("2016, dec").run(); // same as...
-December2016 = monthCalendarGen(1481335200000).run(); // same as...
-December2016 = monthCalendarGen("Fri Dec 02 2016 00:00:00 GMT-0200 (BRST)").run(); // same as...
-You got it.
+var currentMonth = monthCalendarGen().run();
+var alsoCurrentmonth = monthCalendarGen("ablablidubla").run();
 {% endhighlight %}

 But if you want to build a calendar, we can handle this.
 You will see now.